Systems-Level Attack Surface of Edge Agent Deployments on IoT: Discussion

 Our adversarial MQTT testing (\S\ref{sec:provenance}) reveals a critical gap: no open-source agent framework provides cryptographic provenance enforcement.
 In a cooperative swarm this is invisible as all messages arrive with correct metadata.
 But a single compromised node can impersonate any agent, replay commands, and publish directly to safety-critical topics.

 This gap is architectural, not incidental.
 MQTT was designed as a lightweight pub/sub transport, not a secure command-and-control protocol.
 Closing the gap requires: (i)~per-agent signing keys with broker-side verification; (ii)~nonce-based replay protection; and (iii)~topic-level ACLs enforced at the broker.
-These are well-understood techniques, but their absence from current agent frameworks reflects a community assumption that agents operate in trusted environments, an assumption that IoT deployments invalidate~\cite{owaspagentic2025, alrawi2019}.
+These are well-understood techniques, but their absence from the agent frameworks used in our deployment is consistent with security guidance that still assumes a trusted operator boundary or otherwise treats agentic security at a higher level than coordination-bus provenance~\cite{openclaw2025, owaspagentic2025}.
 Scaling beyond our three-agent testbed to $N$ agents will require formal trust policies: capability delegation and least-privilege topic access.
 None of these are provided by MQTT natively.